MohammadAObed/the-awkward-game/README.md

 1. Any Reducer Function is implemented here (similar to action method of a controller), just enhancing the idea of mvc:
-   -View Calls Reducer Function, Then action method -action method communicate with reducer state (model) (reducer state might be from local storage )
-   -action then goes back to reducer then to view if its get method, etc...
+   -View Calls Reducer Function, Then action method -action method communicate with reducer state (model) (reducer state might be from local storage) -action then goes back to reducer then to view if its get method, etc...

+## Naming:

+1. Component: example: HandshakesComponent, The Component in the name tells us that this a component we made, Why? it lets us diferentiate between -custom made components- and -other components- (components from libraries, etc...)

+2. When changing a screen name, check walkthroughSlice initial state